These notes are designed to help you enjoy and make the most of your visit to Fellowship Afloat.

 Smoking and the consumption of alcohol are not permitted on board.

 You are invited to sit, along with our staff, amongst the group at meal times.
 We always wait for everyone to arrive before starting: one of our staff will organise the saying of grace and introduce the serving arrangements.

 After the meal, any notices will be announced.
 We encourage everyone to remain at the table until this point.

 Please ensure any special dietary requirements are advised to us before your visit.

-Fellowship Afloat thrives on enthusiastic participation of visitors and meal times are a focus for some essential but simple tasks;
+FACT thrives on enthusiastic participation of visitors and meal times are a focus for some essential but simple tasks:

 - Laying tables for the meal